Emma Stone Is Pregnant, Expecting First Baby With Dave McCary

 "My perspective about kids has changed as I've gotten older.
 I never babysat or anything.
 As a teenager, I was like, I'm never getting married, I'm never having kids," Stone told Elle.
 "And then I got older and I was like, I really want to get married, I really want to have kids."

-With their family now growing, it's unclear how parenting responsibilities will be split, but if Emma chooses to return to work following the pandemic, she will have Dave's full support.
+With their family now growing, it's unclear how parenting responsibilities will be split, but if Stone chooses to return to work following the pandemic, she will have McCary's full support.
 According to People, the writer is "unselfish in his desire for her success."